-BEA_HOME/wlserver_10.x/server/lib/mbeantypes/oamAuthnProvider.jar
+BEA_HOME/wlserver_10.x/server/lib/console-ext/autodeploy/oamauthentication provider.war

-- 2. Log in to the WebLogic Administration Console. - Click Security Realms, Default Realm Name, and click Providers. - OAM Identity Asserter: Perform the following steps to add this provider: - a.
+- 3. Log in to the WebLogic Administration Console. - 4.
+Click Security Realms, Default Realm Name, and click Providers. - OAM Identity Asserter: Perform the following steps to add this provider: - a.
 Click Authentication, click New, and then enter a name and select a type: